-State v Mayle
+State v.
+Mayle Case Brief

-S. Ct. of App.
+Summary of State v.
+Mayle, S. Ct. of App.
 VA 1987

-Facts: Defendant Mayle and associate Bobby Stacy attempted to rob a McDonalds restaurant.
-The robbery was successful only so far as they obtained a workers car.
+Facts: Defendant Mayle and associate Bobby Stacy attempted to rob a McDonald’s restaurant.
+The robbery was successful only so far as they obtained a worker’s car.
 They next attempted to break into a gas station.
 That was thwarted by an officer who ultimately was beaten and fatally shot by Stacy.

 Issue: Whether the felony murder rule was correctly applied in this case?